 Originally from Jenison, Michigan, Wilkinson earned a bachelor of science in naval architecture and marine engineering from the University of Michigan, and an MBA from Temple University.

-Wilkinson serves on the Boards of Directors for the Mississippi Economic Council, Gulf Coast Business Council and the Jackson County Economic Development Foundation.
+Wilkinson serves on the Boards of Directors for the Gulf Coast Business Council, Jackson County Economic Development Foundation, Mississippi Economic Council and Mississippi Power.

 Download and print